-- Chocolate Sprinkles is Lisa's baby that produces, and produces, scrumptious, crack-resistant fruit.
+- Black Cherry is Lisa's baby that produces, and produces, scrumptious, deep purple, crack-resistant fruit.

 - Sungold is Wendy's sure producer of sweet, golden poppers.

-- Petit Moineau or 'Little Sparrow' is Kim's new favorite currant tomato with its delicous sweet taste and prolific production.
+- Petit Moineau or 'Little Sparrow' is Kim's new favorite currant tomato with its delicious sweet taste and prolific production.

 - Stupice - no matter how you say it - is an amazing producer of intense-flavored saladette tomatoes.